stephenmk/edrdg-scripts/README.md

 These programs can be imported into and launched via a [userscript manager](https://en.wikipedia.org/wiki/Userscript_manager) such as [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey).

+These are third-party scripts written by myself and not officially endorsed by or affiliated with the Electronic Dictionary Research and Development Group.

 ### JMdictDB external links
-This script adds a menu of external links to JMdictDB entries.
+This script adds a menu of external links to JMdictDB entries. [[Install](https://github.com/stephenmk/edrdg-scripts/raw/main/jmdictdb_ext_link_menu.user.js)]

 <details>
   <summary>Example image</summary>